LoliRock

 LoliRock is a French animated television series produced by Marathon Media and Zodiak Kids with the participation of France Télévisions and The Walt Disney Company France.
-It was created by Jean Louis-Vandestoc and written by Madellaine Paxson.
+It was created by Jean Louis-Vandestoc along with David Michel and written by Madellaine Paxson.
 It first aired in France on 18 October 2014 on France 3, and has expanded to television channels in Europe.

-It was also streamed on Netflix.
-As of 2021, the canceled series streams on Amazon Prime Video and Netflix France and there is no announcement regarding a third season.
+A unique take on magical girls, the series focuses on a group of teenagers who live double lives as both idol singers and princesses, the latter of whom uses magical powers to fight against an ever growing threat.

 Plot

-Iris is a sweet fifteen-year-old blonde girl who likes to sing and help others.
+Iris is a teenage girl who loves to sing and help others.
 However, when she sings, strange things happen.
-Encouraged by her best friend/crush Nathaniel, Iris auditions for a girl rock band, but ends up destroying the room and is later attacked by two strangers (magical twins Praxina and Mephisto).
-The judges at the audition, Princess Talia and Princess Auriana, come to help her and they explain to her that she is a princess herself with mighty magical powers who must save her homeworld and kingdom of Ephedia, from the evil clutches of Lord Gramorr, who has taken it over and turned it to a miserable place.
+Encouraged by her best friend/crush Nathaniel, Iris auditions for a girl group, but ends up destroying the room and is later attacked by two strangers (magical twins Praxina and Mephisto).
+The judges at the audition, Princess Talia and Princess Auriana, come to help her and they explain to her that she is a princess herself with mighty magical powers who must save her home world and kingdom of Ephedia, from the evil clutches of Lord Gramorr, who has taken it over and turned it to a miserable place.
 The only way to save her kingdom is to master her new powers and to find the twelve Oracle Gems of the Crown of Ephedia, which have been scattered across the Earth.
-Throughout the series, the three girls try to live as both ordinary teenagers as well as stars of the all-female band called LoliRock while training Iris to master her abilities and spells in secret and gathering the thirteen mystical oracle gems.
-But when Gramorr sends Praxina and Mephisto to fight them and summon monsters to cause further chaos, the girls must work together as magical warrior princesses.
+Throughout the series, the three girls try to live as both ordinary teenagers as well as stars of the all-female band called LoliRock while training Princess Iris to master her growing magical abilities and spells in secret, and gathering the thirteen mystical oracle gems.
+But when Gramorr sends Praxina and Mephisto to also find the Oracle Gems while making attempts to destroy the LoliRock with their monsters.